-Note: See rule 1.10 for the definition of "service data" in relation to a CDR outsourcing arrangement.
+- Note 1: See rule 1.10AA for the definition of "service data" in relation to a CDR representative arrangement. - Note 2: This subrule is a civil penalty provision (see rule 9.8).

 7.9 Rule relating to privacy safeguard 10-notifying of the disclosure of CDR data